freechainer/Bigdata_R/README.md

-Big Data Project
+Big Data Project with R

-- Intelligence Software Program based on Big data Analysis
+- Ministry of Science and Technology (Intelligence Software Program based on Big Data Analysis)